Achievable logoAchievable logo

 Feedback

-As we learned in the previous section, assets and liabilities are part of a company’s balance sheet.
-In this section, we’ll discuss various formulas derived from the balance sheet that utilize current assets and liabilities in order to determine a company’s liquidity (access to cash).
+As you saw in the previous section, assets and liabilities appear on a company’s balance sheet.
+Here, we’ll use balance sheet information - especially current assets and current liabilities - to calculate common measures of a company’s liquidity (its access to cash in the near term).

 Current assets and liabilities